Notes on the Geography of China: Hani Terraces 2: Villages

 Or washing greens, probably headed for the local market.

-As simple as thatch and mud can be, but with one exception.
+A "mushroom" house, as simple as thatch and mud can be, but with one exception.
 See it?

 At the base, and especially at the corners, stone is used to resist erosion.
 Locally, nobody builds this way anymore.